ssc-sp/datahub-docs/UserGuide/Metadata/Workspace_Profile.md

 # Metadata Profile for Workspaces

-All workspaces in DataHub require a metadata profile to be completed before resources can be requested.
+All workspaces in FSDH require a metadata profile to be completed before resources (e.g. storage or Databricks) can be requested.

 ## Required fields